formester/formester-site/content/blog/tips-tricks-to-get-the-most-out-of-your-leads-on-formester.md

 Getting customer feedbacks at specific points of the way and not just at the end of each sale, can help you give your customers & audience a superb service!

-Also, getting  feedback from your customers helps you  know what they would rather was improved  as relating to your business or services,
+Also, getting feedback from your customers helps you know what they would have improved regarding your business or services.

 To get started, You can begin editing this [template by Formester](https://formester.com/templates/customer-satisfaction-survey-696/)![](https://t.co/ZpfvNnf26T)